ryanshriver/cucumber-ruby/README.md

     $ ln -s /path/to/executable/directory/mobiusloop /usr/local/bin/mobiusloop

-**TODO:** Find a way to create symbolic link as part of gem install to remove this manual step
+**TODO:** Simplify to find a way to create symbolic link as part of gem install

 ## adding mobiusloop to your app